One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Introduction

 \section{Introduction}

 The widespread adoption of on-demand ride-sharing platforms has fundamentally transformed urban transportation systems, offering scalable and sustainable mobility solutions for modern cities.
 By enabling multiple passengers with similar itineraries to share a single vehicle, ride-sharing platforms alleviate congestion, reduce vehicle kilometers traveled, and decrease urban fleet sizes, thereby addressing pressing challenges such as traffic, emissions, and inefficient resource utilization~\cite{wang2019ridesourcing,santi2014quantifying}.
+Recently, with the development of Autonomous Vehicle (AV) technology, systems like Robotaxi have been introduced by various companies, including Baidu, Didi, and Zoox.
+These systems not only offer lower operating costs through the AV fleet but also enable better management, as the fleet is fully controlled rather than relying on human drivers.

 However, managing such platforms presents significant operational complexity.
 Passengers arrive randomly over time, each with unique origins and destinations, and the platform must dynamically determine not only how to bundle new orders together, but also how to assign each bundle to a suitable vehicle.
 These dispatching decisions must take into account the current routing of each vehicle, the destinations of onboard passengers, and the service quality requirements of all users.
-Critically, all decisions must be made in real time, under uncertainty regarding future demand and supply, making the order dispatch problem a central and challenging task for ride-sharing platforms.
+Critically, all decisions must be made in real time, under uncertainty regarding future demand and supply, making the order dispatch problem a central and challenging task for ride-sharing platforms with AVs.